ladih/Candlestick-windows/README.md

 # Trade selection using machine learning and candlestick patterns

-## Goal

-The goal of this project is to build, evaluate, and compare machine learning models that identify trading opportunities based on historical candlestick data and signal candles.
-Models are trained and tested over specific periods, and their performance is measured by metrics such as hit rate, mean return, and Sharpe ratio for the selected trades.
+This project builds, evaluates, and compares machine learning models that identify trading opportunities based on historical candlestick data and signal candles.
+Models are trained and tested over specific periods, and their performance is measured using metrics such as hit rate, mean return, and Sharpe ratio for the selected trades.

 ## Example run